Please r.s.v.p. to confirm your participation here.

 Fun and easy enough for ages, so bring the kids!
 The event is free, if you have a set of "boules", plastic for kids or steel for grown-ups, please bring your set.

-Food and drinks are available to purchase at Pomilio's.
+Food and drinks are available for purchase at Pomilio's.